 Cordless phones sure make life easier in some ways, but are they bad for your health?
-Over the past decade, controversy has been building as to whether radiation from wireless devices like cellular and cordless phones can cause health problems ranging from insomnia to cancer.
-As a growing number of people are reporting symptoms such as dizziness, heart palpitations and digestive disturbances when exposed to various electromagnetic fields (EMFs), concerns have risen as to whether electromagnetic hypersensitivity (EHS) is truly a hypersensitivity issue, or are we all at risk?”
+Over the past decade, there’s been a lot of controversy over whether radiation from wireless devices like cellular and cordless phones can cause health problems ranging from insomnia to cancer.
+A growing number of people are reporting symptoms such as dizziness, heart palpitations and digestive disturbances when exposed to various electromagnetic fields (EMFs), which raises the question, “is electromagnetic hypersensitivity (EHS) truly a hypersensitivity issue, or are we all at risk?”

 The Havas Study on EMFs and Heart Rate Variability (HRV)